hundehausen/awesome-monero/README.md

 - [Onion Monero Blockchain Explorer](https://github.com/moneroexamples/onion-monero-blockchain-explorer) - A Monero blockchain explorer.
 - [Moneroblock](https://github.com/duggavo/MoneroBlock) -  Decentralized and trustless Monero block explorer

-## Decentralized Exchanges

-- [Bisq](https://bisq.network/) - A decentralized exchange network for trading Monero and other cryptocurrencies.
-- [Haveno](https://github.com/woodser/haveno) - A decentralized, peer-to-peer, non-custodial Monero exchange for trading fiat currencies for Monero.
-- [Serai](https://github.com/serai-dex/serai) - Serai is a new DEX, built from the ground up, initially planning on listing Bitcoin, Ethereum, DAI, and Monero, offering a liquidity-pool-based trading experience.
-Funds are stored in an economically secured threshold-multisig wallet.

 ## Built with Monero

 - [Nerostr](https://github.com/pluja/nerostr) -  nostr paid relay, but with monero